Walter Matoni: Group commander

 On 15 August 1944, Hauptmann Matoni was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 11 (JG 11—11th Fighter Wing).
 He took command of the Gruppe on 17 August.
 The Gruppe had just relocated to an airfield at Dammartin-en-Goële and had been augmented by a fourth Saffel following a period of rest an replenishment in Germany.

-In September, he was transferred and appointed Gruppenkommandeur of I. Gruppe of JG 2, replacing Hauptmann Erich Hohagen who had been injured in combat.
+On 30 September, Matoni was transferred and appointed Gruppenkommandeur of I. Gruppe of JG 2, replacing Hauptmann Erich Hohagen who had been injured in combat.
+In consequence, command of I. Gruppe of JG 11 was passed to Hauptmann Bruno Stolle.

-On 5 December, Matoni was so seriously injured in a crash he was unfit to undertake any further combat flying.
+On 5 December, Matoni was so seriously injured in a takeoff accident at Merzhausen due to engine failure of his Fw 190.
+His injuries were so severe that he had to be replaced as Gruppenkommandeur of I. Gruppe.
+Command was temporarily given to Hauptmann Kurt Hoffmann before Hauptmann Franz Hrdlicka took command on 18 December.
 Despite this, he was appointed Gruppenkommandeur of II./JG 2 in January 1945 until 28 February.
 Matoni was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 16 December 1944.
 He ended the war at the Fighter Pilot's rest-home at Bad Wiessee.

-Matoni died on 26 June 1988 in Frankfurt.
+Later life

-Just three years before his death, Matoni appeared on the British television show This Is Your Life on the 8 May 1985, the 40th anniversary of the German capitulation.
+Just three years before his death, among other guests Matoni appeared on the British television show This Is Your Life on the 8 May 1985, the 40th anniversary of the German capitulation.
 He was guest on the Johnnie Johnson episode, celebrating the RAF ace' life.
 Matoni's presence owed to a British media-created legend that Johnson personally challenged the German to a duel over Normandy.
+Matoni died on 26 June 1988 in Frankfurt am Main.